lseab/pyusers/README.md

 # pyusers
-Experiments with user registration and authentication in python Pyusers is a simple backend implemented in python that allows a user to register with their email and password of choice, after which they receive a confirmation email.
+Experiments with user registration and authentication in python.

+Pyusers is a simple backend implemented in python that allows a user to register with their email and password of choice, after which they receive a confirmation email.
 Registered users can authenticate with the application by entering their username and password.
 If they enter a wrong password a certain number of times consecutively, their account will be locked.
 After a certain configurable amount of time, they will be free to authenticate again.

 ### Notes and assumptions: